Multi-wavelength observations of substructures in solar flare ribbons: Statistical Properties of Riblets

+Figure \ref{fig:hist} (a) shows the histogram of accelerations derived from the second-order fits.
+This plot provides a quantitative overview of the dynamical nature of the riblet populations.

+Figure \ref{fig:hist} (b) displays the initial lengths of the riblets, measured at the onset of their evolution.
+The distributions for both linear and non-linear riblets are very similar, indicating that the initial spatial extent of these features is not a distinguishing characteristic between the two classes.

-Figure \ref{fig:hist} (c) presents the lifetime distributions of the riblets, defined as the duration from their first appearance until they merge back into the flare ribbon.
-Both linear and non-linear riblets exhibit similar lifetime distributions, reinforcing the observation that while their kinematic evolution may differ, the duration of their existence is not strongly influenced by their evolution profile.
+Figure \ref{fig:hist} (c) presents the lifetimes of the riblets, defined as their duration from their first appearance until they merge into the flare ribbon.
+Both linear and non-linear riblets exhibit similar lifetime distributions, reinforcing the observation that while their kinematic evolution profiles may differ, the lifetimes are not strongly influenced by their evolution.

-Figure \ref{fig:hist} (d) shows the histogram of riblet start times, with the x-axis denoting frame numbers corresponding to the temporal cadence of the observation.
-Riblets of both linear and non-linear categories appear uniformly throughout the flare rise phase, suggesting no temporal preference or clustering for either type.
-This uniform distribution indicates that the mechanisms leading to riblet formation are consistently active over the observation period.
+Figure~\ref{fig:hist} (d) shows the histogram of riblet start times, with the x-axis denoting frame numbers corresponding to the temporal cadence of the observation.
+Although the overall occurrence of riblets varies during the rise phase, the temporal distributions of the linear and non-linear populations are essentially the same.
+This indicates that both categories of riblets are triggered under similar conditions throughout the flare evolution.

 Figure \ref{fig:hist} (e) and (f) show the average and maximum speeds, respectively, of the riblets.
 These values were computed from the second-order polynomial fits.
-For linear riblets, which are expected to evolve at a constant speed, we also performed a first-order polynomial fit to determine the speed; however, the results were statistically indistinguishable from the average speed obtained from the second-order fit.
-Therefore, for consistency, we present only the second-order-based results.
-These plots reveal that non-linear riblets tend to exhibit higher average and peak speeds than their linear counterparts.
-This is consistent with the hypothesis that riblet speed is primarily driven by the energy of the electron beam, and that non-linear riblets may arise from more energetic or variable energy deposition episodes.
+For consistency, we present only the second-order based results.
+These plots reveal that non-linear riblets tend to exhibit higher average and peak speeds than their linear counterparts enabling us to classify them on this basis.